peterhinch/micropython-nano-gui/DRIVERS.md

 Users of other ST7735R based displays should beware: there are many variants with differing setup requirements.
 [This driver](https://github.com/boochow/MicroPython-ST7735/blob/master/ST7735.py)
 has four different initialisation routines for various display versions.
-Even the supported Adafruit displays differ in their initialisation settings.
+The supported Adafruit displays differ in their initialisation settings, hence the need for different drivers for the two display types.
 If your Chinese display doesn't work with my drivers you are on your own: I can't support hardware I don't possess.

 The `color_setup.py` file should initialise the SPI bus with a baudrate of 12_000_000.
 Args `polarity`, `phase`, `bits`, `firstbit` are defaults.
 Hard or